 This process has enabled Greencore to identify those supply chains that should be a priority in terms of actions to reduce the risk of slavery and forced labour.
 In the first instance, Greencore ensures that our suppliers within these priority categories are SEDEX registered.
-This forms one of the Key Performance Indicators through which we will measure our progress.
+This forms one of the Key Performance Indicators through which we measure our progress.

-As part of an overall risk reduction strategy, Greencore has sought to reduce complexity within the supply base and to shorten and integrate supply chains where possible.
+As part of an overall risk reduction strategy, Greencore has sought to reduce complexity within the supply base and to shorten and integrate supply chains where possible, this includes putting plans in place to move to a single manufacturing agency labour provider in the UK.
 This is consistent with reduction of risk of slavery and forced labour.

 Greencore is adopting the process advocated by Stronger Together, based on the United Nations Guiding Principles on Business and Human Rights, to identify and potentially tackle incidents of modern slavery in our supply chains.